11ty/eleventy-plugin-bundle/README.md

 <!--
 Must haves:

-* plugin duplicates: if I addPlugin directly from the webc plugin and someone else also adds it, what happens?

-* Add postprocessing transforms for postcss modifications
+* Add postprocessing hooks for postcss modifications
 * guarantee that the transform runs first in order somehow (think about transform order)
 * TODOs on readme: WebC example
+* JavaScript API independent of eleventy

 Version Two: